AdamMurray/StereoMatchingVectorPascal/JAVA_GUI_INTERFACE_IDEA.md

 * The whole program should be packaged in such a way that it can be compiled as an application and run in a standalone fashion.

-So, what should the GUI have:

-* A menu bar at the top, with the following items; exit, ...

-*